bansallab/INoDS-model/README.md

 The tools outputs the following files

-* Convergence diagnostics: Autocorrelation plot of three randomly selected walkers.
+* Convergence diagnostics: Average autocorrelation time (in blue) is plotted as a function of chain length.
+Convergence is assumed to be achieved when the chain length (N) is longer than 100 times the estimated autocorrelation time.
+The N>100xautocorrelation time threshold is plotted as a dashed line.
-* Parameter estimation: Three files are generated for this step. (i) Output of *emcee.PTsampler* saved as an pickled object, (ii) Posterior plot of &beta; and error parameter, (iii) A plot of walker positions for &beta; parameter and &beta; posterior.
+* Parameter estimation: Three files are generated for this step. (i) Summary of parameter estimates and BIC of the contact network, (ii) Posterior plot of &beta; and epsilon parameter, (iii) A plot of walker positions for &beta; parameter and &beta; posterior.
-* Null comparison: At this step two files are generated - a .csv file with predictive power of the empirical contact network (first row) and null network, and a figure summarizing the results.
+* Null comparison: At this step two files are generated - a .csv file with the likelihood of disease data under the assumption that the disease  spreads through the contact network (first row) and likelihoods for null networks (second to last row).
+A figure summarizing the results is also generated.

 License